cf73/ces2021/content/collections/pages/summer-programs.md

 template: programsumbrellasummer
 title: 'Summer Programs'
 description: |-
   June and July are full of fun, exploration, and water play at CES summer camp!
-We offer 8:30-12:00pm or 8:30-3:00pm programming for Toddlers and Preschoolers alike.
+We offer 8:30-12:00pm, 8:30-3:00pm, or 8:30-6pm programming for Toddlers and Preschoolers alike.
+Toddler-age classrooms are available for children 1.9 years and older.
 Language Immersion classrooms in French, Mandarin, and Spanish are available for children over the age of 3 years.

-  The registration link for Summer Camp can be found at the bottom of this page.

    Email Katie@Cambridge-Ellis.org for more information.
 programs_offered:
   -
     program_title: 'Young Explorers- English Summer Camp'
-    program_description: 'Our Young Explorers programs both explore a variety of topics including arts, music and movement, nature, and science.
+    program_description: 'Our Young Explorers toddler and preschool programs both explore a variety of topics including arts, music and movement, nature, and science.
 They include CES traditions such as weekly cooking projects and lots of outdoor play.'
     type: program
     enabled: true
   -